 - If Wendy buys one ton of wheat, she could buy it at a price of 3 ounces per cent.

-In other words, Wendy gets 3 ounces of week for every cent.
+In other words, Wendy gets 3 ounces of wheat for every cent.

 This scenario is an extreme outlier, but it illustrates one of the difficulties of writing mathematical symbols in word form, which is a standard convention in most formal writing.